In the previous installment we discussed inductive types and patern matching.

 In Lean the type of a regular function from to is written as

-is the same for every element a
+f: A -> Bhere the codomain B is the same for every element a of the domain A.

 In a dependent function we need a way to indicate exactly how the codomain depends on each element of the domain.